BEPS (Base Erosion and Profit Shifting) - managing the impact on your business

 How we can help you

-Changes in international tax law can be complex, and even if additional tax liabilities are not created, multinational enterprises will be subject to an increased compliance burden.
+Changes in international tax law can be complex, and even if additional tax liabilities are not created, multinational enterprises will be subject to an increased compliance burden, particularly in respect of Pillar Two.

-We can support you in understanding the rules and how they apply to your business.
+We can support you in understanding new developments and how they apply to your business.
 We are practical and provide clear direction when assessing the impact of the rules, as well as in helping you take steps to comply with them.

-We can advise across the wide range of requirements under the BEPS framework.
+We can advise across all aspects of change in the international tax landscape.
 This can include supporting impact assessments, identifying risks, reporting in the UK and internationally, meeting data requirements and fulfilling compliance obligations.
-We are adaptive to businesses’ needs, as part of their strategy to address the rules.
+We are adaptive to businesses’ needs, as part of their strategy to address the rules, and can help with horizon scanning to enable businesses to plan effectively.

 Specifics areas where we can support

-• Undertake an impact assessment to determine high-risk areas and identify the potential impact on compliance requirements and cash tax.
+• Undertaking an impact assessment to areas assess the scope of application of the Pillar Two rules for the group and identify the potential impact on compliance requirements and cash tax.

-• Support with modelling ETR and cash tax impact, using our own model or helping to build your own.
+• Supporting with modelling ETR and cash tax impact, using our own model or helping to build your own.

-• Assistance with addressing specific accounting complexities, or providing assurance over work already undertaken by your organisation.
+• Assisting with addressing specific accounting complexities or providing assurance over work already undertaken by your organisation.

-• Identify the need for remedial action (if required) to avoid any potential risk of double taxation, including restructuring and simplification of the legal and operating structure.
+• Identifying the need for remedial action (if required) to avoid any potential risk of double taxation, including restructuring and simplification of the legal and operating structure.

-• Identification of legal and operational restructuring opportunities to address cash tax impact.
+• Identifying legal and operational restructuring opportunities to address cash tax impact.

-• Implementation support for any identified strategies, including analysis of local and Pillar Two tax impact.
+• Supporting with implementation of any identified strategies, including analysis of local and Pillar Two tax impact.

 • Tracking of local implementation and interpretation of the Pillar Two rules.

-• Assess the impact of compliance and design a roadmap to implement a plan for Pillar Two compliance.
+• Assessing the impact of compliance and designing a roadmap to implement a plan for Pillar Two compliance.

-• Preparation and filing of a Global Information Return (GIR) and the other Pillar Two related returns and notifications in relevant jurisdictions.
+• Preparing and filing of a Global Information Return (GIR) and the other Pillar Two related returns and notifications in relevant jurisdictions.

-• Determination of governance, processes, controls, and data gathering for Pillar Two readiness and compliance.
+• Determining governance, processes, controls, and data gathering for Pillar Two readiness and compliance.

-• Compliance, reporting and implementation support (full outsourcing, co-sourcing, review).
+• Supporting with global compliance and reporting (full outsourcing, co-sourcing, review).

-• Support with preparation and filing of CBCR (for further details)
+• Supporting with preparation and filing of CBCR (for further details).

 • Ongoing governance and monitoring.

-• Determine financial statement disclosure requirements and define group policies.
+• Determining financial statement disclosure requirements and defining group policies.

-• Preparation of quarterly safe harbour and Pillar Two computations based on full year forecasting for financial statement reporting and use in wider business planning.
+• Preparing quarterly safe harbour and Pillar Two computations based on full year forecasting for financial statement reporting and use in wider business planning.

-• Communication with the board of directors and stakeholders.
+• Communicating with the board of directors and stakeholders.
 Preparation of board presentations on the impact of Pillar Two, to keep your organisation informed.

-• Provision of education or training for your tax teams, accounting teams and other stakeholders.
+• Providing education or training for your tax teams, accounting teams and other stakeholders.

 Why work with us?